 Where do you get your inspiration from?

-What is the best thing about making your products in Ireland?
+What is the best thing about crafting your products in Ireland?

 What was the last thing you bought and loved?